chefagunwani76/cs178-flask-app/README.md

 ## Overview

 <!-- Describe your project in 2-4 sentences.
 What does it do?
 Who is it for?
 What problem does it solve? -->
-This project runs queries over the world database
+This project runs queries over the world database to display the countries in the database and allow users to see information about specific countries.
+The app has a dynamoDB table that stores user information and utilizes a CRUD interface for the editing and reading of this table.
+The user signs in and can then have access to a world RDS database.

 ---